mayerrobert/hello-clojure/README.md

   to enter the Clojure Repl (Hint: exit the Clojure Repl by pressing CTRL-Z followed by the Enter key)

+## License
+PrimeClojure.clj and sieve_8_bit.clj were copied from https://github.com/PlummersSoftwareLLC/Primes
+and are licensed under the BSD-new/BSD-3 license, the remaining files in this repo are licensed under the [Unlicense license](LICENSE).

 ## Have fun!
 Cheers.